-Rubellite owns the Clearwater Assets, which are located in the Clearwater play.
-A description of the properties comprising the Clearwater Assets is below.
-Based on the McDaniel Report (as defined herein), the Clearwater Assets have booked proved and probable heavy crude oil reserves of 6.0 MMbbls with 40 (36.0 net) booked undeveloped drilling locations.
+Rubellite owns assets in the Clearwater play of Northern Alberta.
+A description of the properties comprising these assets is below.
+Based on the McDaniel Report, these assets have booked proved and probable heavy crude oil reserves of 10.3 MMbbls with 59 (55.5 net) booked undeveloped drilling locations.
 Incorporating the results from its drilling programs, competitor activities and land acquisition activities, Rubellite has refined the characterization of its prospect inventory and updated the scope of opportunities captured on its growing land base.
-Rubellite has identified 550 drilling locations, primarily eight-leg multi-lateral wells, up from 370 locations, primarily six-leg multi-lateral wells, identified at its inception.
-Based on Rubellite and competitor drilling results to date, close to 240 locations are internally categorized as either low risk, development wells or step out locations within the mapped outline of existing proven zones where economic production rates have been verified.
-The remaining 310 prospect inventory locations are exploratory, representing the potential of mappable prospective Clearwater zones on Rubellite lands where economic production has not yet been established.

-The following property descriptions are as at December 31, 2021 unless otherwise noted and reserves quoted are as reported in the McDaniel Report.
+The following property descriptions are as at December 31, 2022 unless otherwise noted and reserves quoted are as reported in the McDaniel Report.